May I recommend Central Park West?

-Yes, that's the Batmobile in the window of the New-York Historical Society, part of the exhibition Superheroes in Gotham (through February 21, 2016).
+Yes, that's the Batmobile in the window of the New-York Historical Society, part of the temporary exhibition Superheroes in Gotham (through February 21, 2016).

 Looking at the swells in their posh habitat makes the stroll seem particularly cinematic, especially of the classic Hollywood variety.
-Yes, that flickering feeling is due in part to the backdrop of Art Deco architecture, but also walking through dark spaces and then brightly lit entranceways mimics the flickering on a screen.
+Yes, that flickering feeling is due in part to the backdrop of Art Deco architecture, but also walking through dark spaces and then brightly lit entrances mimics the flickering on a screen.
 (Theories of the flâneur often talk of cinematic perception.)

 The walk from W. 79th St. to W. 59th St., or twenty blocks, is about one mile.
 Most north-south walks in Manhattan are easy to measure with the guideline of 20 blocks=one mile.

 In addition to the health benefits of a walk, a healthy dose of architectural eye candy, like on a clear New York night, can help put some distance on the demands of a challenging day.